How Much Does Air Conditioning Service Cost?

-Depending on how accessible the leak is, whether or not there needs to be a leak test, and what actually needs to be repaired, a typical refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on how accessible the leak is for the technician.
-If you’re feeling uneasy, you can ask your air conditioning repair technician to show you his or her process and explain their findings.
+Depending on the accessibility of the leak, whether or not it requires a leak test, and what precisely demands repair, an average refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on the technician’s accessibility of the leak.
+If you’re feeling uneasy, feel free to ask your AC repair professional to show you his or her process and go over their findings.

 AC Circuit Board Replacement

-At times the culprit may be beyond the AC equipment itself and the circuit board may require replacement.
-Depending on your AC make and model, a new circuit board for your equipment could run anywhere from $450 to $1300.
+There are times when the culprit may be beyond the A/C system itself and the circuit board may need to be replaced.
+Depending on your AC make and model, a new circuit board for your system could run anywhere from $450 to $1300.

-If you’re thinking about replacing your home’s thermostat, a smart wifi thermostat will usually cost more than a traditional thermostat.
-Depending on what kind of thermostat you go with, you’re most likely going to end up paying anywhere between $200 and $550 to get it installed.
-Luckily, the newer thermostats could pay back their investment in energy management savings, provided they are programmed correctly.
+If you’re thinking about replacing your home’s thermostat, a smart wifi thermostat will typically cost more than a standard thermostat.
+Depending on which style of thermostat you decide on, you’re most likely going to end up paying anywhere between $200 and $550 to install a new one.
+Thanksfully, the newer thermostats may pay back their purchase price in energy management savings, if they are programmed correctly.

 Capacitor or Contactor Replacement

-If your A/C system is still young or you choose to repair your older equipment instead of investing in an energy-efficient air conditioning upgrade, a capacitor will typically cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 - $350.
-These repairs are a couple of the most standard for your air conditioner.
+If your AC is still young or you decide to repair your older equipment instead of investing in an energy-efficient AC upgrade, a capacitor will typically cost $250 to $350 and a contractor can cost a little lower, ranging from $150 – $350.
+These repairs are a couple of the most typical for your air conditioner.

 AC Fan Motor Replacement

-Again, it’s always important to assess the pros and cons of choosing to repair your current air conditioning equipment versus investing in an upgraded, more energy-efficient air conditioner.
-If replacing the fan motor is the better decision for you, a fan motor replacement may be between $500 and $1200.
+Again, it’s always good to review the pros and cons of choosing to repair your current air conditioner versus investing in an upgraded, more energy-efficient piece of equipment.
+If replacing the fan motor is the better choice for you, a fan motor replacement might cost between $500 and $1200.

 NOTE: Part repair under warranty